aredn/aredn/SUPPORTED_DEVICES.md

 * *released* - this image is in a production release of the AREDN® firmware.
 * *nightly* - this device is newly supported in the nightly builds (since the last production release).
 * *sunset* - this device is supported but no longer recommended for new purchases or installs.
-* *brick* - this image has been tested and found to brick your hardware.
-Avoid for now.
 * *not supported* - this image is not supported and not available for download.
 * *frozen* - this device has been previously sunsetted, and is now frozen.
 Old images are still available but there will be no future updates.